needle-mirror/com.unity.entities/Documentation~/ecs_systems.md

 Unity ECS provides several types of systems.
 In general, the systems you write to implement your game behavior and data transformations will extend [SystemBase].
 The other system classes have specialized purposes.
 You typically use existing instances of the [EntityCommandBufferSystem] and [ComponentSystemGroup] classes.

 * [SystemBase] -- the base class to implement when creating systems.
 * [EntityCommandBufferSystem] -- provides [EntityCommandBuffer] instances for other systems.
 Each of the default system groups maintains an Entity Command Buffer System at the beginning and end of its list of child systems.
-This allows you to group structural changes so that they incur fewer [syncronization points] in a frame.
+This allows you to group structural changes so that they incur fewer [synchronization points] in a frame.
 * [ComponentSystemGroup] -- provides nested organization and update order for other systems.
 Unity ECS creates several Component System Groups by default.
 * [GameObjectConversionSystem] -- converts GameObject-based, in-Editor representations of your game to efficient, entity-based, runtime representations.
 Game conversion systems run in the Unity Editor.